isomerpages/moe-standrewsjc/_curriculum/Subject Combinations.md

 </tbody>
 </table>
 <ol start="8" type="1">
-<li>As 4 H2 Subject Combination is a more demanding combination, students would be engaged at College milestone assessment check points to determine whether they are coping well.</li>
+<li align="justify">As 4 H2 Subject Combination is a more demanding combination, students would be engaged at College milestone assessment check points to determine whether they are coping well.</li>
 </ol>
 <p>For more information, please refer to the&nbsp;<a href="/files/SAJC%20Prospectus%202022_FINAL_3%20DEC.pdf" target="">SAJC 2022 Prospectus</a>.</p>